terrycojones/daudin/README.md

    (RPN) calculator or other stack-based language.

-   Unlike in those other environments, in a shell pipeline you indicate what you want to get done in the "natural" left-to-right order.
+   Unlike in those other environments, in a shell pipeline you indicate what you want to get done in the "natural" (for many people) left-to-right order.
 You give arguments in a natural place.
 The shell takes care of making the data flow through the pipeline behind the scenes, hooking up standard input and output between successive commands.

    I mentioned an experimental new shell ([nushell](http://www.jonathanturner.org/2019/08/introducing-nushell.html))